run-ai/models/models/vllm/README.md

 ## Running the Docker image
 Running the application is done with the following command:
 ```
-docker run --rm --gpus all -p 3000:3000 run-ai/vllm:Llama-2-7b-chat-hf
+docker run --rm --gpus all -p 3000:3000 -p 3001:3001 run-ai/vllm:Llama-2-7b-chat-hf
 ```
-To run the server only image change the port to 8000.
+To run the server only image change the port to 8000, and dont expose port 3001.

+If you wish to run the readiness server on different port than 3001, you can specify it with `-e READINESS_PORT=PORT`
 ## Usage

 Using the model for completion example with server image: